michar71/DMX_CTRL/README.md

 Disabled = No USB Support (Saves a lot of memory) Enabled  = Enables Serial Port via USB

 ### DMX Control Wires (A/B)
 With my controller the follwing pinout works (Looking at a male connector):
 Pin 1 = GND
 Pin 2 = A
 Pin 3 = B
-Soem controllers allow to swap A/B with a switch so your milage might vary....
+Some controllers allow to swap A/B with a switch so your milage might vary....

 ### DMX Termination
 DMX needs to be terminated at the end of the chain with a 160 Ohm Resistor.